 - Academic Record reporting the results for the units successfully completed as part of the qualification.

 Convert to CASA Issued Commercial Pilot Licence (Helicopter)

 This course meets the competency requirements of a Commercial Pilot Licence (Helicopter) under Part 61.

-Once you have completed this course, my may choose to continue in order to obtain a CASA issued Commercial Pilot Licence (Helicopters).
+Once you have completed this course, you may choose to continue in order to obtain a CASA issued Commercial Pilot Licence (Helicopters).

 To obtain a CASA issued Commercial Pilot Licence (Helicopters) under Part 61 you need to: